Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 "recipient": a natural or legal person, public authority, agency, etc., to which the personal data is disclosed, whether a third party or not;

-"third party": a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data;
+"third party": a natural or legal person, public authority, agency or body other than the data subject, controller, processor, and persons who, under the direct authority of the controller or processor, are authorised to process personal data;

 "processor": a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;